ferencberes/ethp2psim/docs/source/message_and_protocols.rst

    :members:
    :inherited-members:

-In the next section, we show various ways on how to set up adversary nodes in the P2P network.
+In the next section, we show various ways on how to configure your adversary.